RegestaItalia/trm-docs/client/docs/commands.md

 > If the direct connection options are incomplete you'll be prompted to fill in the required values.

+### Unpublish package from registry

+This command will only remove the package from the registry.

+If installed on any of your systems, it will remain without any changes.

+- Command `trm unpublish <<PACKAGE_NAME>>`
+- Options
+    - `-v, --version <<VERSION>>` - **required** - `string`

+        Version of the release to unpublish.

+    - `-r, --registry <<REGISTRY_NAME>>` - `string`

+        If no private registries are found, it will default to the public registry.

+        If one or more registries are found, and this option is not provided, it will prompt for a registry selection.

 ### Install package on a system

 - Command `trm install <<PACKAGE_NAME>>`
 - Options
+    - `-r, --registry <<REGISTRY_NAME>>` - `string`

+        If no private registries are found, it will default to the public registry.

+        If one or more registries are found, and this option is not provided, it will prompt for a registry selection.

     - `-a, --systemAlias <<SYSTEM_ALIAS>>` - `string`

         Alias of the system to connect.